KKdev13/PopularMoviesStage2-Android/README.md

 This repository contains the code of the submitted project Popular Movies (Stage 2)

-NOTE: Enter your API_KEY value in res/values/api_key.xml
+NOTE: Please enter your API_KEY value in gradle.properties file!